> Steeleye Span > Songs > Heir of Linne

 Alexander Keith: Last Leaves of Traditional Ballads and Ballad Airs

 Ewan MacColl sang The Heir o' Lynne in 1956 on the Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume III.
 He also included this ballad in his 1965 book Folk Songs and Ballads of Scotland.

 Maddy Prior sang Heir of Linne on Steeleye Span's 2004 CD They Called Her Babylon.
-She commented in the album's sleeve notes:
+She noted: